Definition of

 Indicators

-Kanban helps to perform bottleneck analysis.
+Kanban helps to do bottleneck analysis.

 Its characteristics